erjank/teaching/novice.md

 supposedly-silly answers like "a fish!" on MCQs, but they don't provide any insight and learners actually don't find them funny.
-"Diagnostic power" means that each of the distractors helps the instructor figure out what to explain to that particular learner next.
+"Diagnostic power" means that each of the distractors helps the instructor figure out what to explain to that particular learner next[^4].
-FIXME: add footnote saying that written funny usually just sounds forced (comedy is harder to write than tragedy), and that spontaneous funny while teaching usually works better.
-That said, spontaneous can easily go wrong if you don't think through the implications: what's a joke to your circle of friends may turn out to be a serious political issue to your audience.

 Instructors should use MCQs or some other kind of formative assessment at least every 10-15 minutes in order to make sure that the class is